DRC

 While G-EthicalEval lists adults with serious mental or behavioral disorders as a vulnerable population, there are no relevant provisions regarding any special consent procedures for them.

-However, the G-EthicalEval requires principal investigators (PIs) to work in accordance with the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (DRC-3), which states that when a clinical trial includes participants with mental impairment (e.g., those with severe dementia), the participant should be informed about the trial to the extent compatible with his or her understanding and, if capable, he or she should sign and personally date the written informed consent.
+However, the G-EthicalEval requires principal investigators (PIs) to work in accordance with the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (DRC-3), which states that when a clinical trial includes participants with mental impairment (e.g., those with severe dementia), the participants should be informed about the trial to the extent compatible with their understanding and, if capable, they should sign and personally date the written informed consent.

 The G-EthicalEval indicates that the principal investigator (PI) must agree to work in accordance with DRC-3.

-As per D-ACOREP, the Congolese Pharmaceutical Regulatory Authority (Autorité Congolaise de Réglementation Pharmaceutique (ACOREP)) of the Ministry of Health (Ministère de la Santé), in collaboration with the relevant foreign trade ministry, is responsible for authorizing and controlling drug imports and exports in the Democratic Republic of the Congo (DRC).
+As per D-ACOREP, the Congolese Pharmaceutical Regulatory Authority (Autorité Congolaise de Réglementation Pharmaceutique (ACOREP)) of the Ministry of Health (Ministère de la Santé), in collaboration with the relevant foreign trade ministry, is responsible for authorizing and controlling drug manufacture and imports in the Democratic Republic of the Congo (DRC).

 Please note: DRC is party to the Nagoya Protocol on Access and Benefit-sharing (DRC-1), which may have implications for studies of IPs developed using certain non-human genetic resources (e.g., plants, animals, and microbes).
 For more information, see DRC-7.